adrienpoly/rubyvideo/README.md

 # Rubyvideo.dev

-Rubyvideo.dev, inspired by [pyvideo.org](https://pyvideo.org/), is designed to index all Ruby-related videos from conferences and meetups worldwide.
-The site is currently in its Alpha release phase, and only a small portion of available videos has been indexed.
+[Rubyvideo.dev](https://www.rubyvideo.dev), inspired by [pyvideo.org](https://pyvideo.org/), is designed to index all Ruby-related videos from conferences and meetups worldwide.
+At the time of writing, the project has about 2400 videos indexed from 100+ conferences and 1700 speakers.

+Technically the project is built using the lastest Ruby and Rails goodies such as Hotwire, SolidQueue, SolidCache.
+For the front end part we use Vite, Tailwind with Daisyui components and Stimulus.

+It is deployed on an [Hetzner VPS]() with Kamal with SQlite as the main database.

+For compatible browsers it tries to demonstrate some of teh possibilities of Page View Transition API.

 ## Contributing